 2. Use only Non-Toxic Skin, Makeup + Body Care Products

 I’ll talk about this in another post, but basically if it has Parabens, Pthalates or other crap that isn’t doing my body good, I’m swapping it for something else.
+For the best shampoo, people can check out aveeno shampoo, if they need the best one!
 I’m not gunning to be the world’s best hippie or save the environment on this one.
 What I’m doing is trying to keep things as natural and non-toxic as possible during this period of time.
 (Bye bye super awesome wrinkle creams.
 Let’s just see what happens, eh?)
 I know I keep saying skin is our largest organ so I best be treating it right everywhere.
 I figure if I’m going to be complaining about how the skin on my face is acting, I better at least make an effort to treat my skin EVERYWHERE pretty well.

 Makeup, lotion, skin care, deodorant.
 We’re going full on Au Natural.
 This actually wasn’t too big of a change for me, but to be honest I had never paid too much attention.
 Come October, the labels on my beauty products are going to be short.